kthadikaran/amazon-webservices/CloudFormation/Readme.md

 The following example shows a YAML-formatted template fragment.

-AWSTemplateFormatVersion: "version date"
+AWSTemplateFormatVersion:
+'version date' (optional) # version of the CloudFormation template.
+Only accepted value is '2010-09-09'

 Description:
-  String
+String' (optional) # a text description of the Cloudformation template

 Metadata:
-  template metadata
+  'template metadata' (optional) # objects that provide additional information about the template

 Parameters:
-  set of parameters
+   'set of parameters' (optional) # a set of inputs used to customize the template

 Rules:
-  set of rules
+  'set of rules' (optional) # a set of rules to validate the parameters provided at deployment/update

 Mappings:
-  set of mappings
+  'set of mappings' (optional) # a mapping of keys and associated values

 Conditions:
-  set of conditions
+  'set of conditions' (optional) # conditions that control whether certain resources are created

 Transform:
-  set of transforms
+  'set of transforms' (optional) # for serverless applications

 Resources:
-  set of resources
+  'set of resources' (required) # a components of your infrastructure

+Hooks:

+'set of hooks' (optional) # Used for ECS Blue/Green Deployments

 Outputs:
-  set of outputs
+  'set of outputs' (optional) # values that are returned whenever you view your stack's properties

 ### Template sections
 Templates include several major sections.
 The Resources section is the only required section.
 Some sections in a template can be in any order.
 However, as you build your template, it can be helpful to use the logical order shown in the following list because values in one section might refer to values from a previous section.